learnlatex/learnlatex.github.io/en/more-08.md

 The default line breaking settings assume relatively long lines to give some flexibility in choosing linebreaks.
-The following example show some possible approaches.
+The following example shows some possible approaches.
 The first table shows interword spacing stretched and TeX warning about Underfull lines.
 Using `\raggedright` usually avoids this problem but may leave some lines ‘too ragged’.
 The `\RaggedRight` command from the `ragged2e` package is a compromise, which allows some raggedness in the line lengths, but will also hyphenate where necessary, as shown in the third table.

-Note the use of `\arraybackslash` here which resets the definition or `\\` so that it ends the table row.
+Note the use of `\arraybackslash` here, which resets the definition of `\\` so that it ends the table row.

-An alternative technique, as shown in the fourth table is to use a smaller font so that the columns are not so narrow relative to the text size.
+An alternative technique, as shown in the fourth table, is to use a smaller font so that the columns are not so narrow relative to the text size.